Liam Mooney: Business career

 Mooney qualified as a solicitor of England & Wales in November 2000, having trained and worked at international law firm Kennedys and regional legal 500 law firm, Michelmores.
 In 2002, Mooney founded Blue Pencil, an international legal executive search and recruitment company, where he is currently the managing director.
 Blue Pencil is mentioned in Sidney Korshak's book "How to Land a Legal Job Overseas".

 In November 2014, he was named by Arabian Business as 'Business Mentor of the Year' and was a finalist at the SME Stars of Business Awards in December 2014.

 In August 2015, Mooney was named as a finalist in the Gulf Capital SME Awards, as the “Business Leader of the Year”.

 The Business End

 Mooney is the co-founder and host of The Business End, a sports-business leadership network and podcast launched with former Ireland international Justin Fitzpatrick.
 The platform explores how lessons from elite sport apply to business and leadership, featuring international sports people and business leaders.

 Through live events — including The Business End Live Lunch series held in London and internationally — the initiative connects senior business leaders, investors, and athletes whilst promoting the message of sport to business.

-Donations and Scholarships

-A lifetime member of Cambridge University Rugby Union Football Club (CURUFC), and a donor of the CURUFC's Red Lion Foundation, set up to support rugby players through their studies at the university, Mooney made a charitable donation to fund the Lion's Room in 2013.